chrisKoeh/py-system-tests/README.md

     def prepare(self):
         subprocess.run("ip link set dev eth0 up", shell=True)
 ```
-- reporting of test results stored in `index.html` (can be customized)
+- reporting of test results stored in `index.html` (can be configured via command line)
 - providing command line options for configurations and all testcases allowing them to be called separately

 ## Command line options
-When using a Testsuite command line options for all testcases added to the suite will be automatically added. command line option shortcut will be derived from the beginning characters of the description string passed to the testcase.
+When using a Testsuite command line options for all testcases added to the suite will be automatically added. command line option shortcut will be
+derived from the beginning characters of the description string passed to the testcase.
 So make sure to have varying descriptions for your testcases.
 Having a look at the help of `examples/main.py` again will give the following output:
 ```
 shell: python3 main.py -h
 usage: main.py [-h] [-no] [-p JSON_SYSTEM_PARAMS] [-o REPORT_OUTPUT] [-ht] [-ho]